 James Lovelock disagrees.
 “We, personally, are the polluters…We are therefore accountable, personally…for the silent spring that Rachel Carson predicted.”
 The New York Times takes the same position.
 “We simply cannot continue to hold our national security and the health of the planet hostage to our appetite for fossil fuels.”

 There is no “we,” when it comes to who is responsible for human and environmental degradation.
 The real world is divided into conflicting classes.
-The capitalist class sets social policy to increase its power and profit.
-The working class struggles to resist exploitation and oppression.
-The middle-class sidesteps this conflict by demanding that everyone have equal rights, human and non-human alike.
+The capitalist class directs social policy to increase their wealth and power.
+The working class struggle to resist exploitation and oppression.
+The middle-class sidestep this conflict by demanding that everyone have equal rights, human and non-human alike.

 Animal rights advocates do not support food workers to improve the conditions of food animals.
 Instead, they take the middle-class position of attacking food corporations and their employees.
 The moralistic pronouncement that “meat is murder” places meat-packers in the same category as the killers of human beings.
-This is one example of how arguments for animal rights leads to attacks on the working class.
+This is one example of how the argument for animal rights is used to attack the working class.

-Most animal liberationists condemn meat-eating, in the belief that being vegetarian is the only way to protect food animals.
+Most animal liberationists condemn meat-eating in the belief that a vegetarian or vegan diet is the only way to protect food animals.
 This is mistaken.
-The 2006 strikes in support of immigrants’ rights achieved what vegetarians have never accomplished – they closed America’s feedlots and slaughterhouses.
+The 2006 strikes in support of immigrants’ rights achieved what vegans have never accomplished – they closed America’s feedlots and slaughterhouses.

-The middle class does not see the power of the working class to change society.
-Instead, it seeks reform from the capitalist State, which embraces every opportunity to advance its own agenda.
-The ruling class will use the concept of ‘universal rights’ to protect embryos from stem cell research, while it builds its war machine and allows people of all ages to die from lack of medical care.
+The middle class do not see the power of the working class to change society.
+Instead, they seek reform from the capitalist State, which embraces every opportunity to advance its own agenda.
+The ruling class will use the concept of universal rights to ‘protect’ embryos from abortion or stem cell research, while it builds its war machine and allows people of all ages to die from lack of basic essentials.

 All animals alter their environment in the process of meeting their needs.
 Human beings are the first to do so consciously.
-We are the only species capable of learning and applying the laws of Nature to enhance our survival, which includes protecting the environment on which our survival depends.
+We are the only species capable of discovering and applying the laws of nature to enhance our survival, which includes protecting the environment on which our survival depends.

-While human beings have the ability to control Nature, we have not yet learned to master ourselves.
-This is the supreme challenge of our species.
+While human beings have the ability to control nature, we have not yet learned to master ourselves.
+This is our most urgent challenge.

 How people relate to the non-human world has always been shaped by how they relate to each other.
-For more than 150,000 years, people lived in egalitarian societies that promoted responsibility towards the natural world.
+For most of human history, people lived in egalitarian societies that promoted responsibility towards the natural world.
 Even today, most people support human responsibility for the environment.
-The problem is capitalism, which blocks the majority from exercising any control over the direction of society.
+We are blocked from doing so by the capitalist class who prevent the majority from exercising any control over the direction of society.

 The fate of the animal world is inextricably tied to our own.
 As long as some people are allowed to exploit and oppress other people, they will also exploit and oppress animals.
-To end animal abuse, we must support the working class – the only force that can end profit madness and all the human and animal suffering that goes with it.
+To end animal abuse, we must support the working class – the only force capable of ending profit madness and all the human and animal suffering that goes with it.